-It is worth to mention that this is the fifth NBPP closed by the Company pricing units above the market price.
-Management is permanently looking for new potential investors with long term vision considering its intention of continue advancing the Chita Valley Project while the Company is dependent on continue doing fundraising in a difficult capital market.
+It is worth mentioning that the Company has closed six non-borkered private placements that includes pricing units above the market price.
+Management is permanently looking for new potential investors with long term vision considering its intention of continue advancing the Chita Valley Project.